Pupa (manga): Anime

 An anime adaptation produced by Studio Deen and directed by Tomomi Mochizuki with character designs by Maki Fujii premiered on January 9, 2014, following a delay from its initial October 2013 premiere.
 Each episode is exactly four minutes long, and was simulcast by Crunchyroll.
 The series' first eight episodes were screened in advance on December 21, 2013, at the Aeon Cinema Makuhari Shintoshin theater in Chiba Prefecture.
-The anime adaptation was one of the most anticipated after its announcement, however after its release it was harshly criticized for the short duration of the episodes and the mediocre adaptation of the original work, crowning it as one of the worst animes in history.
+The anime adaptation was one of the most anticipated after its announcement, however after its release it was harshly criticized for the short duration of the episodes and the mediocre adaptation of the original work, crowning it as one of the worst anime in history.